lukasgoetzweiss/ab_lab/README.md

 ### Setup config file

-Next, create a file named `context.yml` anywhere on your machine based on the template below:
+Next, create a file named `context.yml` anywhere on your machine using the template below:

 ```
 bq_project: <your bq project name>